LSSTDESC/CLMM/CONTRIBUTING.md

 3. Update the public documentation.

 This is easy!
 On your local computer just `git checkout publish-docs` to access the branch that hosts the compiled documentation.
-Next, from the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` and it does all of the work for you!
+You will then need to merge all of the latest changes from master `git merge master`.
+Next, from the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` and it does all of the work for you (including automatically pushing changes to Github)!
+Note, you will want to execute all cells of demo notebooks before running`./publish_docs` in order for the output to show in the public documentation.

 ## Additional resources